CCJ 3024 The Criminal Justice System (3)

 CJE 345.
 Bias Awareness in Public Safety and Security (3)

 This course provides students the skills and knowledge to recognize their own implicit biases and develop techniques for recognizing everyone has unconscious biases and how not to allow it to impact decision making.
 Students learn that one of the most reliable strategies for successful contacts with individuals from differing cultural, racial, or ethnic backgrounds is to treat all individuals and groups with dignity and respect.
-Students understand how fundamental legitimacy of the criminal justice system requires unbiased judgement.
+Students understand how fundamental legitimacy of the criminal justice system requires unbiased judgment.

 CJE 3612 Interview and Interrogation (3)